Zibadi/acoustic/README.md

 | q           | Exit the program          |

 # Roadmap
+- Fix seek bug that does not update the progress bar
 - Create terminal command
 - Replace deprecated packages
 - Add keyboard key settings